ryanivis/ping-devops-es-siem/README.md

 ### Kibana Access
+- ** WAIT UNTIL PING FED IS FULLY STARTED OR DASHBOARDS WILL NOT BE LOADED YET **
 - Kibana listens on https://{IP}:5601
 - UN is configured as "elastic"
 - PASSWORD is configured as "2FederateM0re"